leafsphp/mvc-core/README.md

 [![Total Downloads](https://poser.pugx.org/leafs/mvc-core/downloads)](https://packagist.org/packages/leafs/mvc-core)
 [![License](https://poser.pugx.org/leafs/mvc-core/license)](https://packagist.org/packages/leafs/mvc-core)

-This is the heart of Leaf MVC.
-It serves as a bridge between Leaf and the MVC file structure.
-It provides a ton of functionality that makes it easy to build a full-blown MVC application with Leaf.
+Leaf MVC Core is the heart of Leaf MVC and serves as bridge between Leaf, modules and the MVC file structure.
+It provides a ton of extra functionality like extra globals, classes and methods that help with separation of concerns and building a full-blown MVC application with Leaf.

 ## 📦 Installation